 School Readiness for Children Ages Birth to 5

-We believes that the quality of literacy opportunities has a profound impact on children’s trajectories.
+We believe that the quality of literacy opportunities has a profound impact on children’s trajectories.
 To better understand the skills and practices that impact kindergarten readiness, NORC conducted research to address the following questions:

 - What are the key skills that predict kindergarten readiness?

 - What programs and best practices have a big impact on kindergarten readiness?